Kong/kong/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

 - [ ] The Pull Request has tests
-- [ ] A changelog file has been added to `CHANGELOG/unreleased/kong` or adding `skip-changelog` label on PR if unnecessary.
-[README.md](https://github.com/Kong/kong/blob/master/CHANGELOG/README.md)
+- [ ] A changelog file has been created under `changelog/unreleased/kong` or `skip-changelog` label added on PR if changelog is unnecessary.
+[README.md](https://github.com/Kong/gateway-changelog/README.md)
 - [ ] There is a user-facing docs PR against https://github.com/Kong/docs.konghq.com - PUT DOCS PR HERE

 ### Full changelog